-Climate in the Nordic-Baltic region: science, policy and economy
+Climate: science, policy and economy

 The environment, the climate and energy have long been one of the key areas of cooperation among the countries of Northern Europe, and in light of global trends their importance is growing even more.
 The climate and the environment are factors that must be taken into consideration in each and every field.